Guinea declares public health emergency over Ebola

 Nigeria, which has also declared a national emergency, on Thursday said it had 11 cases of Ebola after a doctor who treated a Liberian man who brought the disease to Lagos fell ill.

-Health experts say the responses of governments to the contagious hemorrhagic disease need to be calibrated to prevent its spread while avoiding measures that could induce panic or damage economies unnecessarily.
+Health experts say the responses of governments to the contagious haemorrhagic disease need to be calibrated to prevent its spread while avoiding measures that could induce panic or damage economies unnecessarily.

 The task is made more difficult because the capacity of health services in the three main countries has been stretched to breaking point and mistrust of health workers among some rural communities is high.

 One of the deadliest diseases known to man, Ebola kills the majority of those infected.
-Its symptoms include internal and external bleeding, diarrhea and vomiting.
+Its symptoms include internal and external bleeding, diarrhoea and vomiting.

 ECONOMIC IMPACT